couchbase/couchbase-ruby-client/README.markdown

     c.incr("missing2", :create => true)     #=> 0
     c.incr("missing2", :create => true)     #=> 1

-Note that it isn't the same as increment/decrement in ruby, which is performed on client side with following `set` operation:
+Note that it isn't the same as increment/decrement in ruby.
+A Couchbase increment is atomic on a distributed system.
+The Ruby incement could ovewrite intermediate values with multiple clients, as shown with following `set` operation:

     c["foo"] = 10
     c["foo"] -= 20                  #=> -10